Croatian Americans: Settlements

 Some of the first groups of immigrants settled in Pennsylvania as well.
 As a major industrial center of the state, Pittsburgh employed a lot of immigrants from Croatia, many of them were working in the heavy industry.
 At the beginning of the century there were an estimated 38,000 Croats in Pittsburgh.
 It was estimated that there were more than 200,000 Croatians and their descendants living in Pennsylvania in the early 1990s.

+Similar to Pittsburgh, Cleveland's industrial economy drew a similarly sized Croat population, which to this day remains the second largest in the US.
+Case Western Reserve University estimates over 150,000 ethnic Croats live in Northeast Ohio, which is also the largest US diaspora of Slovenes and Hungarians, Croatia's neighbors.

 The first Croatian settlers in Michigan appeared in the late 19th century.
 In Illinois, the Croatians started concentrating mostly around Chicago.
 Although it was created a bit later, the Croatian settlement in Chicago became one of the most important ones in the United States.
 The settlement especially started developing after World War I and Chicago became the center of all Croatian cultural and political activities.
 It is calculated that there were roughly 50,000 Croats in Chicago in the 1990s, while there were altogether 100,000 Croats living in 54 additional Croatian settlements in Illinois.
 Croats form a large community in Indianapolis in Indiana since the 1910s, as well in Gary, Fort Wayne and South Bend.

 While at first New York City served merely as a station on arriving settlers' way elsewhere into the United States, mainly the Midwest, East Coast saw an influx of Croatian and other European settlers in early 19th, before and following First World War; mainly the cities of Hoboken and New York, the latter of which is the site of SS.
 Cyril, Methodius, and Raphael's Church, a Roman Catholic parish, part of Roman Catholic Archdiocese of New York.